461-145-0040 Effective 07/08/20

 - For grandfathered OSIP and OSIPM clients (see OAR 461-125-0330(2), 461-125-0370(1)(b), and 461-135-0771), up to $1,000 in combined equity value of each burial arrangement with a licensed funeral director (plus accrued interest) and life insurance policies are excluded.
 The amount of combined cash and equity value of all life insurance and burial arrangements that exceeds $1,000 is counted as a resource.

-- In the OSIP, OSIPM, and QMB-DW programs, the amount in an irrevocable burial trust or any other irrevocable arrangement to cover burial costs is excluded.
+- The amount in an irrevocable burial trust or any other irrevocable arrangement to cover burial costs is excluded.

 - Except as provided in subsections (b) and (c) of this section, in all programs not listed in subsection (a) of this section, a burial arrangement is treated in the manner as the program treats a burial fund under section (3) of this rule.